avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 Where:

-- $V$ is the number of active Subnet Validators prior to the execution of block $b$
+- $V$ is the number of active Subnet Validators
 - $T$ is the target number of active Subnet Validators

 Whenever $x$ increases by $K$, the price per active Subnet Validator increases by a factor of `~2.7`.
 If the price per active Subnet Validator gets too expensive, some active Subnet Validators will exit the active validator set, decreasing $x$, dropping the price.
 The price per active Subnet Validator constantly adjusts to make sure that, on average, the P-Chain has no more than $T$ active Subnet Validators.